project-progression-system/project_titan_client/README.md

 #### MainActivityTest
 * Opens the nav Drawer
-* Opens the assignment fragment makes sure it is loaded
+* Opens the assignment fragment
 * Makes sure it is loaded

 #### SignOutTest